Sheraff/TIL/_posts/2019-12-01-Proxy-use-cases.md

 <hr>

-**Real world example #5: memoizind and refreshing network requests**
+**Real world example #5: memoizing and refreshing network requests**

-Combining the two previous examples, expiration date and memoization, let's simulate `fetch` calls with a refresh duration.
+Combining the two previous examples, *expiration date* and *memoization*, let's simulate `fetch` calls with a refresh duration.
 This is a very typical case for authentication tokens that remain valid for some duration but expire after a while and need to be refreshed.
 ```javascript
 const handler = {
     apply: async (fn, store, [url]) => {